 Ask questions: The best way to learn is by asking questions and taking notes along the way.
 You can ask your broker all your questions, connect with a realtor, real estate lawyer, and home inspector and allocate your questions to them.

 Find your team: Make sure you interview mortgage brokers, realtors, real estate lawyers, and home inspectors to ensure you know who you will be trusting to help you with this major milestone.
 These are professionals you will likely be working with for the life of your real estate journey, so make sure you have a foundation of trust and transparency with each other.
 Take your time, and make sure you are working with professionals you feel comfortable with.
 This can be a daunting task with so many unknowns, especially when doing it the first time.

 If you are looking for a mortgage broker in Victoria, BC, then reach out to me, Cody Rowe.
 As a mortgage broker and credit specialist for Canada’s largest national mortgage brokerage, Dominion Lending Centres, I am an expert in assisting clients to create and implement long-term strategies to assist them in achieving their real estate goals.
 With access to a vast network of major banks, credit unions, trust companies, and alternative lending options, I can ensure the correct solution for your unique situation.
-I offer services like first-time home buyer mortgage, mortgage renewal, mortgage refinancing, debt consolidation mortgage, reverse mortgage, second mortgages, private mortgage lending, self-employed mortgage, investment property mortgage, CHIP reverse mortgages, etc. My services are available across Comox, Vancouver, Campbell River, Victoria, Mill Bay, Cobble Hill, Duncan, and Nanaimo, British Columbia.
+I offer services like first-time home buyer mortgage, mortgage renewal, mortgage refinancing, reverse mortgage, private mortgage lending, self-employed mortgage, investment property mortgage, new to canada mortgage, etc. My services are available across Comox, Vancouver, Campbell River, Victoria, Mill Bay, Cobble Hill, Duncan, and Nanaimo, British Columbia.
 To learn more about how I can help you, please click here.
 If you have any questions about mortgages, please get in touch with me here.